krdau/krdau.github.io/README.md

 That should do the trick for lighty.

-If you are on Apache2 there is (should be) a ".htaccess" file where url-rewriting for apache2 isorganized:
+If you are on Apache2 there is (should be) a ".htaccess" file where url-rewriting for apache2 is organized:

 ```
 <IfModule mod_rewrite.c>